alexwlchan/alexwlchan.net/src/_drafts/creating-a-github-action-to-auto-merge-pull-requests.md

 [GitHub Actions][actions] is a new service for “workflow automation” – a sort-of scriptable GitHub.
 When something happens in GitHub (you open an issue, close a pull request, leave a comment, and so on), you can kick off a script to take further action.
 The scripts run in Docker containers inside GitHub's infrastructure, so there’s a lot of flexibility in what you can do.

-If you’ve not looked at Actions yet, the [awesome-actions repo](https://github.com/sdras/awesome-actions) will give you an idea of the sort of things it can do.
+If you’ve not looked at Actions yet, the [awesome-actions repo](https://github.com/sdras/awesome-actions) can give you an idea of the sort of things it can do.

 I love playing with build systems, so I wanted to try it out -- but I had a lot of problems getting started.
-I tweeted in frustration:
+At the start of March, I tweeted in frustration:

 {% tweet https://twitter.com/alexwlchan/status/1101601909310439429 %}

 A few days later, I got a DM from [Angie Rivera][angie], the Product Manager for GitHub Actions.
-She arranged a three-way call with [Phani Rajuyn][phani], one of GitHub's software engineers, and we spent an hour talking about Actions.
+We arranged a three-way call with [Phani Rajuyn][phani], one of GitHub's software engineers, and together we spent an hour talking about Actions.
 I was able to show them the rough edges I'd been hitting, and they were able to fill in the gaps in my understanding.

-After our call, I got my Action working, and I've had it running successfully for the last couple of weeks.
+After our call, I got an Action working, and I've had it running successfully for the last couple of weeks.

 In this post, I'll explain how I wrote an Action to auto-merge my pull requests.
-When a pull request passes tests, GitHub Actions merges the PR and then deletes the branch:
+When a pull request passes tests, GitHub Actions automatically merges the PR and then deletes the branch:

 {%
   image